bsmg/beat-saber-community-wiki/support.md

 ### 1.4 No mods in game
 So you just installed some mods but they don't seem to appear in game.
 Make sure that the following are correct:
 * As stated multiple times in the [beginner's guide](/beginners-guide), **you ran the game once before installing mods**
-* You're scrolling __right__ to actually see the CustomMaps songpack
+* You're **scrolling right **to actually see the CustomMaps songpack
 * There actually is a Plugins folder in your install directory
-* Steam/Oculus is launching Beat Saber from the same installation that mods are in. *e.g. mods are on the D drive but steam is launching from the C drive*
+* Steam/Oculus is launching Beat Saber from the **same installation** that mods are in. *e.g. mods are on the D drive but steam is launching from the C drive*
-* If you installed mods manually, you included all the files from the download and put them in the correct folders.
+* If you installed mods manually, you included all the files from the download and put them in the correct folders, as well as their dependencies.
 # 2. Game has issues after installing mods
 ### 2.1 GetThreadContext Failed Error
 If a window pops up saying `GetThreadContext Failed` and/or you hear a Windows error sound, you may have software on your PC that's breaking Beat Saber mods.
 Many third-party anti-cheat software like ESEA and FaceIt disrupt BSIPA from applying mods to Beat Saber, even when not running.
 Some Anti-Virus software also exhibit similar behavior.